 Sunday, April 9 at 3 p.m., Bent Frequency, the professional contemporary music ensemble-in-residence at GSU, will perform more of Adams’ music at the Rialto Center for the Arts.

-Friday and Sunday’s concerts also fall under the umbrella of the SoundNow contemporary music festival taking place this week.
+Saturday and Sunday’s concerts also fall under the umbrella of the SoundNOW contemporary music festival taking place this week.

 ArtsATL reached Adams in Mexico, where he was in the midst of composing, to ask him a few questions in advance of his arrival in Atlanta this week.